Points of Interest

 Here are some of our recommendations:

-• Catamaran on the River Sil: A unique perspective from the river, ideal for appreciating the heroic viticulture on the steep slopes.
+Catamaran trip on the River Sil: A unique perspective from the river, ideal for learning about the vineyards on slopes that are in some places over 45º steep and the history of the canyon.

-• San Pedro de Rocas: This is the oldest monastic complex in Galicia and the only one where part of its original structure remains, consisting of artificial caves carved into the rock that served as a chapel and the chancel of a medieval church.
+San Pedro de Rocas Monastery: It is the oldest monastic complex in Galicia (first mentioned in 573 AD) and the only one where part of the original structure has been preserved: caves carved artificially into the rock, which served as the chapel and choir of a medieval church.

-The Ribeira Sacra cannot be understood without its wine (D.O.
+Wine tourism and regional cuisine: The Ribeira Sacra would be unthinkable without its wine (D.O.
 Ribeira Sacra).
-As guests of the Pazo, we can direct you to family-run wineries where the Mencía and Godello grapes take centre stage.
+As guests of the Pazo, we can recommend family-run wineries where the Mencía and Godello grape varieties take centre stage.

 Concello Ourense